grigorii-horos/cli-html/README.md

     symbol: "░"
 ```

-3. Run `html your-file.html` — the custom styles will be applied automatically.
+3. Run the appropriate command — the custom styles will be applied automatically:
+   - `html your-file.html` loads config from the `cli-html` directory
+   - `markdown your-file.md` or `md your-file.md` loads config from the `cli-markdown` directory

 ### For Library Usage